Requesting a Vehicle Record Search of Another Person

 Record searches are available for vehicles based on VIN, plate number or title number.
 To protect personal identification information, record searches may not be completed based on owner name.
 The department maintains imaged records for seven years plus the current year only.
 If there is a record in the motor vehicle system, the search will provide the vehicle description, the lien information, if there is a lien on the vehicle, and the name and mailing address of the owner, when appropriate.

-- The Motor Vehicle Requestor Release Affidavit of Intended Use must include the VIN, name and address of the requestor, Secure and Verifiable Identification, firm name (if applicable), date, signature and one box checked for 'approved permissible use'.
+The DR 2489A Motor Vehicle Requestor Release Affidavit of Intended Use must include the VIN, name and address of the requestor, Secure and Verifiable Identification, firm name (if applicable), date, signature and one box checked for 'approved permissible use'.
 Depending upon the approved permissible uses other documents may be required.

-- Walk-in requests for records are available at 1881 Pierce Street, Lakewood, CO.
+Appointments for records requests are available at 1881 Pierce Street, Lakewood, CO.

 When Will I Receive My Vehicle Record Search?